LA Council picks president amid furor over racist comments

 Mayor Eric Garcetti said in a statement he would work with Krekorian and the Council “to help heal the wounds caused by the hateful words of a few.”

+The Council also took preliminary steps that could reshape the way government operates in the nation's second most-populous city.
+One proposal will explore expanding the number of Council seats, now set at 15.
+A second would overhaul the way the city adjusts Council district boundaries once every decade to account for shifts in population, formally known as redistricting, which played into the furor over the private meeting.

 The uproar was triggered by a leaked recording of racist comments from a nearly year-old meeting, which also provided an unvarnished look into the city's racial rivalries.
-Those involved in the private meeting spent much of the time discussing how to safeguard Latino political power during the redrawing of council district boundaries, known as redistricting.
+Those involved in the private meeting spent much of the time discussing how to safeguard Latino political power during the redrawing of council district boundaries.

 The California Legislative Black Caucus said the recording “reveals an appalling effort to decentralize Black voices during the critical redistricting process.”